digital-asset/daml-katacoda/getting-started/your-first-feature/1_template.md

-As mentioned in the [application architecture](https://docs.daml.com/getting-started/app-architecture.html) section, the Daml code defines the data and workflow of the application.
+The Daml code defines the data and workflow of the application; you can read about this in more detail in the [application architecture](https://docs.daml.com/getting-started/app-architecture.html).
 The workflow aspect refers to the interactions between parties that are permitted by the system.
 In the context of a messaging feature, these are essentially the authorization and privacy concerns listed above.

 For the authorization part, we take the following approach: a user Bob can message another user Alice when Alice starts following Bob back.
 When Alice starts following Bob back, she gives permission and authority to Bob to send her a message.